 Diversity Equity and Inclusion Strategic Plan

-This document is a starting point to guide our progress.
-I urge all students, faculty and staff to read it, respond to it and determine what you can do to improve DEI at Michigan Engineering.
+I urge all students, faculty and staff to read the report, respond to it and determine what you can do to improve DEI at Michigan Engineering.
 Each of us has a role to play in making our community better.
 Ultimately, we will be judged not by what we say, but what we do.

 – Alec D. Gallimore, Ph.D.